tfsn86/TD-project-7/README.md

 - Used React Router to set up routes for three default topic pages and a search page.
 - Used Axios to fetch data from the Flickr API and used it to display images in the app.
 - Added logic to handle the search and various requirements of the project.
 - Added to the supplied CSS to personalize the project.
+The background color of the search icon and navigation links has been changed.
+- Added a loading indicator that displays when the app fetches data.
+- Added a friendly message when no images are found on search.
+- Added page not found 404 message when a URL does not match an existing route.

+# How to use the app

+Before you can use this app you need to request a non commercial API key at: https://www.flickr.com/services/apps/create/apply Afterwards you have to create a config file and list the following lines:

+### `const apiKEY = "a82f50f304a22a53dbe381c952dc9ed8";

+export default apiKEY;`

 ## Available Scripts